lolaodelola/lits-blog/content/posts/five-years-on.md

 3. I don't like every technology I use, and that's okay.
 It doesn't mean I'm a hater, I don't have to like everything (hi, react 😒).

+4. Giving back and feeding into the community is one of the best things I can do with my skills.
+Whether it's teaching, mentoring, or pro-bono/discounted work for people doing important things, this is not only the best way to learn, but the best way for me to see real impact.

-4. I am a talented engineer/developer/coder.
+5. I am a talented engineer/developer/coder.
 I can explain difficult concepts to non-tech people, I can learn difficult concepts and implement them, I know where to look for answers, & I'm better at asking questions.

 The last one is really important for me to note and share because a lot of my experience is clouded by feeling like I'm not good enough.
 This isn't not imposter syndrome either.

+Final Thoughts
+-
+Sometimes I'm disappointed about not being where I thought I'd be at this point but then I remember all the stuff I've done and people I've helped along the way and that makes me really happy.
+I'm excited about my next chapter because I feel a little more confident, I see my weak points and know what I need to do to address them.
+I have people around me who care about me and champion me even when I don't have the energy to champion myself.
+I am blessed.